 Your heat pump is an important part of your home because it provides year-round comfort.
-But, like any home comfort system, it’s likely to experience some issues every now and then.
+But, like any home comfort system, it’s certain to have some problems once in a while.

-Let’s go over these issues and how much they might cost to fix, so you’ll have some idea before you call an HVAC technician.
-Some of the most common heat pump repair problems include:
+Let’s review these troubles and how much they might cost to fix, so you’ll have some idea before you call an HVAC technician.
+Some of the most likely heat pump repair problems include:

 - Heat pump won’t turn on